The Garden Route, a popular road trip destination in South Africa, is often considered one of the most beautiful road trips in the world.

 Visit Herold Wine Estate: A farm and vineyard just 15km away from George at the base of Cradock Peak.
 You can pop in for a wine tasting and snack platters from their small restaurant.

-Nina’s Cafe: Open all day, this is a very popular restaurant in George, offering a range of multicultural cuisine.
+• Nina’s Cafe: Open for breakfast, lunch, and dinner, this is a very popular restaurant in George that offers a range of multicultural cuisine.
 It’s also a licensed bar and has an extensive range of wine and gin.

 Wilderness